bustle/mobiledoc-kit/card-unification.md

 The `render` method (and the `edit` method if applicable) receives a single argument that is an object with the following properties:

-  * `name`
+  * `env`:
+    * env *always* contains these properties:
+      * `name` -- the name of the card in the mobiledoc (i.e., 'embed-card')
       * `onTeardown` A method used to register a teardown callback
-  * `options` The card options passed to the renderer
       * `isInEditor` True when being rendered in an editor, false otherwise
-  * `editorEnv`
-    * editorEnv will be an object populated, when being rendered by an editor, with the following properties:
+    * env only contains these properties *when rendered by an editor*:
       * `save` Method with the signature `(newPayload, transition=false)`.
 Replaces payload with `newPayload` and transitions to display mode if `transition` is true
       * `cancel` Method with no args.
 Exit edit mode without saving payload
       * `edit` Method with no args.
 Change from display mode to edit mode
       * `remove` Method with no args.
 Remove this card from the post abstract
       * `postModel` The post abstract cardSection for this card (can be used with the `postEditor` to manipulate this card in other ways)
+  * `options` The card options passed to the renderer
   * `payload` The payload in the mobiledoc for this card

 ### Rendering a card

 The **return value** of the `render` method is the rendered result of the card.
 This should either be a dom node (for cards with type 'dom') or a string (for cards with type 'html' or 'text').
-Renderers should validate that the return value is the correct type.
+Renderers should validate that the return value is the correct type when given.
+A render method may also return `undefined` (this is the case for the ember-mobiledoc-dom-renderer, for instance, since it uses hooks from `options` to defer card rendering to ember components), which should also be considered a valid return value.

 ### Tearing down a card